 WHERE TO STAY IN BILIRAN:

 Coco Grove / Talahid Beach Resort is a pleasant and quiet beachfront establishment along the coast of Almeria.
-I stayed in a fan cottage room (P350/night) which was spacious and comfortable, with its own detached bathroom and yard right outside.
-Aircon rooms are also available for P1000/night (good for 2).
+I stayed in a native fan room which was basic, but spacious and comfortable and its own detached bathroom and small yard right outside.

 Other places to stay in Biliran: (see full list & details here)